tidwall/gjson/README.md

 ## Unmarshalling

 There's a `gjson.Unmarshal` function which loads json data into a value.
-It's a drop in replacement for `json.Unmarshal` and you can typically see a 2-3x boost in performance without the need for external generators.
+It's a general replacement for `json.Unmarshal` and you can typically see a 2-3x boost in performance without the need for external generators.

 This function works almost identically to `json.Unmarshal` except that